lgw2/lgw2.github.io/_teaching/csci112-summer-2021/lectures/lecture1.md

 ---

 Today, we are covering the course syllabus and the basic tools we need to complete the work for the course: Linux, vim, and git.
+These aren't hard, but they are not intuitive and it will take practice before you get comfortable.
+Take the time now to go through the tutorials that I point to and you'll set yourself up for success throughout the course.

 ### Course intro
 [video]()